-One of the best ways to jumpstart your IT career is to obtain a CompTIA A+ certification.
+One of the great ways to jumpstart your IT career is to obtain a CompTIA A+ certification.
 CompTIA is a non-profit organization with some of the best-recognized certifications in the global information technology industry.
 Its CompTIA A+ course is designed for beginners who have no prior experience working in the field.
 If you are interested in getting a solid foundation in all things computer-related, you will benefit from this complete guide to CompTIA A+ in 2021.

 The A+ was created in 1993 and is one of the oldest IT certifications still around.
 CompTIA updates its exam cycles every couple of years to keep up with IT’s constant evolution, so you don’t have to worry about potentially learning about things that have become obsolete.
 The A+ CompTIA certification provides its holders with a much-needed base they can use to expand their knowledge and experience in software, hardware, networking, and more.

 With the IT industry expected to reach a global market value of $5 trillion in 2021, it is no wonder that many are interested in an IT position.
 The CompTIA A+ offers you a solid start and a way to impress potential employers with your hard work and dedication.